jasoncross/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/DECODE_Season_Context.md

-# FTC 2025–2026 DECODE Season Context for Codex
+# FTC 2025–2026 DECODE Season Context

-This document provides background context for the **FTC 2025–2026 DECODE™** season, allowing Codex (or any AI coding assistant) to understand *why* the robot code is designed the way it is.
+This document provides background context for the **FTC 2025–2026 DECODE™** season, allowing developers to understand *why* the robot code is designed the way it is.
 It summarizes the rules, match objectives, and strategy foundations for the Indianola Robotics robot software.

 ---